ai-forever/DataProcessingFramework/README.md

 # DataProcessingFramework

-A framework for processing and filtering multimodal datasets.
+**DPF** - a framework for processing and filtering multimodal datasets.

 - [Installation](#installation)
 - [Overview](#overview)